 increases the risk of health conditions such as heart disease.

 Some symptoms of cortisol imbalance in women are listed below.

 Your Solution: Treatment of Cortisol Imbalance in Women

 Cortisol imbalance can be treated through lifestyle changes.
 The first step is to reduce the amount of stress in your life.
 It is helpful to learn stress management techniques such as deep breathing exercises, yoga, tai chi, meditation, or acupuncture.
 Balanced nutrition, proper supplementation and regular exercise will can also help balance cortisol levels.

 If lifestyle changes alone do not restore cortisol balance, it may be necessary to use bioidentical hormone replacement therapy.
 A comprehensive hormone balancing program will help balance all your hormone levels to the same levels you had in your 20s and 30s, along with giving you back youthful energy and vigor and reducing your risk of many age-related diseases.
 Genemedics doctors are expert at designing comprehensive lifestyle and hormone replacement programs.
 Our doctors have helped thousands of women regain their youth and health.

-Take the hormone replacement programs offered by Genemedics to replace those bioidentical hormones like cortisol.
+Take the hormone replacement therapy programs offered by Genemedics to replace those bioidentical hormone like cortisol.